-In the fall of 2011, the Lake and Property Owner Associations for Adam, Bennett, Bob's, Farren, Long, Otty and Pike Lake requested that Tay Valley Council consider implementing a pilot program of mandatory septic reinspections on these lakes.
+In the fall of 2011, the Lake and Property Owner Associations for Adam, Bennett, Bob's, Farren, Long, Otty and Pike Lake requested that Tay Valley Council consider implementing a program of mandatory septic reinspections on these lakes.
 As Council agreed to the request, your property is included in the Tay Valley Township Mandatory Septic Re-inspection Program.
-To protect the water quality of your lake, you may schedule an appointment with the Mississippi Rideau Septic System Office (MRSSO) for the inspection at no cost to you.
+In 2016, Little Silver and Rainbow Lakes Property Owners Association followed the same procedure to be included in the 2017 Mandatory Re-Inspection Program To protect the water quality of your lake, you may schedule an appointment with the Mississippi Rideau Septic System Office (MRSSO) for the inspection at no cost to you.
 If you choose, you may be present for the inspection, but if it is not convenient you are not required to be present for the inspection.
 Alternatively, you may hire a third party certified inspection service to do the inspection.